formio/vm/README.md

 #### Methods

 - `init(): Promise<void>`: initialize the underlying WebAssembly module.
 Required to use an instance of QuickJSVM.
-- `evaluate(code: string, globals?: Record<string, TransferableValue>, timeout = VMOptions.timeoutMs): any`: assign the globals object (if present) by key to the global scope and _synchronously_ evaluate the code.
+- `evaluate(code: string, globals?: Record<string, TransferableValue>, options?: Omit<VMOptions, 'memoryLimitMb'>): any`: assign the globals object (if present) by key to the global scope and _synchronously_ evaluate the code.
 The last expression is returned as the result.
 - `dispose(): void` - free references to the underlyling WASM module so it can be garbage collected.

 ## Usage